Ethanol10/darth-vader-ror2/README.md

   - Entrance theme no longer goes between left and right ears, also ends when character is changed.
   - Added exhale for his breathing, adjusted time for breath sounds from 5s -> 3s as it now includes inhaling and exhaling.
   - Networked Force push/pull so non-hosts can use it in multiplayer.
+  - Added clarity on how Force push/pull works- the strength depends on the distance between yourself and the enemy.
+It is also weaker when in Rage Unleashed.
+  - Force push/pull now properly pulls all enemies towards you and away from you with the correct height value, previously it was a limited height change.
 - 1.1.1
   - Updated description for primary to properly say reduces all cooldowns by 1 second.
   - Updated readme.